Wowhere/Avalonia.ExtendedToolkit/README.md

 ![alt text](github/Images/Avalonia.ExampleApp-Overview.gif "Main application")

 Fork of original ExtendedToolkit from mameolan, porting to Avalonia 11 and Dotnet 8.
-Original blocks of code, commented during rewriting are labeled by ".orig" Dangerous changes are labeled by ".editing"
+Original blocks of code, commented during rewriting are labeled by ".orig".
+Dangerous changes are labeled by ".editing".
+Not working Views code (XML) labeled by "bad view".

+Things to do:
+1. Fix themes management (replace "XamlColorSchemeGenerator" dependency) and re-implement themes changes.
+2. Controls Extensions re-implementation (KeyExt etc).
+3. Fixing View code - what to do with "ItemTemplate" removed in Avalonia 11???
+4. Controls fix - fix ItemContainer methods, removed in Avalonia 11 and other staff.

 Original code taken from @maeolan and some blocks from @Nekohim3, but heavily rewritten